pavanio/HFC/docs/Platform Overview.md

 # Feature Overview
 	- Organizations should be able to signup and login
 	- Organizations should be able to manage their own volunteer requrirements and volunteer registrations
-	- Organizations should be able to accept donations and review the same across their own needs
+	- Organizations should be able to accept donations and review the same across their own specific needs
+	- That means organiztion(s) should be able to specify their needs, and people can select a need and select a comfortable amount that they can donate
+	- We end our process by taking them to a page, where we are sending a request to the user for the donatoin amount on their upi app.

 # Applcation Overview
 	## Static Pages